Property for sale Competa

 Residency

-You will need to complete an application form (available from the police station – Comisaría de Policia) and present the original form plus a copy along with 3 passport type photographs, your passport and a copy and also a number of other documents depending on your circumstances.
-A list of these document can be obtained from the police station.
-Once you have presented all of the documentation they will tell you how long the process will take.
-At certain times of the year it can take up to 3 or 4 months.
+You will need to complete an application form which is available from the local police station ( Comisaría de Policia) and present the original form plus a copy along with 3 passport type photographs, your passport and a copy of your passport at the police station.
+Other documents may be required depending on your circumstances.
+A list of these documents can be obtained from the police station or your asesoria/gestor will be able to advise you what is required.
+Once you have presented all of the documentation, you will be told how long the process is likely to take.

 Back to the top